RobRR/bohemians-v-dundalk-prediction/README.md

 #### Market takeaway
 Paddy Power’s total book stands at 109.62%, meaning they have built a sizeable overround (vig) of 9.62% into this specific market.

-Because the Dixon-Coles model aligns closely with Paddy Power’s prices on the draw and Dundalk – while Paddy Power heavily overstates Bohemians’ chances – our calculated percentages appear to be absorbed by that massive 9.62% house edge.
+Because the Dixon-Coles model aligns closely with Paddy Power’s prices on the draw and Dundalk – while Paddy Power overstates Bohemians’ chances – our calculated percentages appear to be absorbed by that massive 9.62% house edge.
 Efficiently-priced markets with heavy overrounds are mathematically unbeatable over the long term.

 ---